MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-04-12-mobile-foundation-bluemix-configuration-with-onprem-analytics-server.md

 ![MFP Bluemix with on-premises analytics server ]({{site.baseurl}}/assets/blog/2016-04-12-mobile-foundation-bluemix-configuration-with-onprem-analytics-server/MFPwithAnalytics.png)

-The following steps are to be performed in order to configure your analytics server which is on-premises with the Mobilefirst server on Bluemix.
+The following steps are to be performed in order to configure your analytics server which is on-premises with the Mobilefirst Server on Bluemix.

 1. Create an instance of analytics server on on-premises machine.